 It is wise to ensure that your health plan will cover you in case of illness or accident during your trip.
 Obtain extra coverage if necessary.
 In Bugaboos Provincial Park there may be a charge for rescue if you need to be evacuated by professional services.

 Cancellation/Trip Interruption Insurance:

-$2250 CDN includes guided climbing and instruction in the bugaboos, Kain Hut fees, out-trip meals and use of specialized group climbing gear.
+$2895 CDN includes guided climbing and instruction in the bugaboos, Kain Hut fees, out-trip meals, and the use of specialized group climbing gear.